etnewton/onnx-blueprism/README.md

 While you are looking at the models be sure to look up the prompt template since you need to provide that in the action to load the model and so they work correctly.

-Once you have this set up you are ready to test so you can fire up Blue Prism, log in and open up the Example LM process.
+# 5. Once you have this set up you are ready to test

+So you can fire up Blue Prism, log in and open up the Example LM process.
 Navigate to the Prompt Example With Token Details page.
 Then to run the example you need to do the following -

 Update Model Path data item to the folder path where all the files are placed for the model you downloaded, example D:\LLM\onnx\Llama-3.2-3B-Instruct-ONNX.